-One of the major disrupting global forces and the fifth trend that needs to be borne in mind is that of the advancement of technology.
-Despite much enthusiasm of educational technologists and large amounts of money spent on ICT at universities, there is a dichotomy between the enthusiasm and budget on the one hand and the actual usage on the other (Selwyn, 2007).
-Notwithstanding notions of deficiency in terms of abilities, motivation, or simple know-how of stakeholders, Selwyn argues that "computer technology use is constructed in limited, linear, and rigid terms far removed from the creative, productive, and empowering uses which are often celebrated by educational technologists".
-Significantly for IoHE, he continues that educational technologists need to reshape computer-based learning from a delivery system of information to one that offers opportunities for social interaction for those temporally separated and for students who are geographically distant (across borders).
+One of the major disrupting global forces and the fifth trend that needs to be borne in mindis that of the advancement of technology.
+Despite much enthusiasm of educational technologists and substantial amounts of money spent on ICT at universities, there is a dichotomybetween the enthusiasm and budget on the one hand and the actual usage on the other (Selwyn, 2007).
+Notwithstanding notions of deficiency in terms of abilities, motivation, or simple expertise of stakeholders, Selwyn argues that "computer technology use is constructed in limited, linear, and rigid terms far removed from the creative, productive, and empowering uses which are often celebrated by educational technologists".
+Significantly forIoHE, he continues to say educational technologists need to reshape computer-based learningfrom a delivery system of information to one that offers opportunities for social interaction for those temporally separated and for students who are geographically distant (across borders).
+Indeed, the flight to online learning as experienced during the SARS-COV-2 pandemic at all levels of education have created even greater impetus to examine how ICT can enhance education and support a more flexible participation.

 Along these lines, one development that has gained ground is the transnational delivery of technologically supported distance education (Van Damme, 2001).
-Another one is that of virtual mobility, in which students in geographically distant locations (across borders) collaborate online in international learning (COIL; Rubin, 2016).
+Another one is that of virtual mobility, in which students in geographically distant locations (across borders)collaborate online in international learning (COIL; Rubin, 2016).
 Equally valid in this sense would be collaboration between cultural others in the same country for that matter.
-Early experiences with international collaborative learning warn of unforeseen issues that should be used to improve subsequent use (Solem et al., 2003; Popov et al., 2014).
+Early experiences with international collaborative learning warn of unforeseen issues that should be used to improve later use (Solem et al., 2003; Popov et al., 2014).
 Nevertheless, the use of collaborative online work is experiencing a strong increase (RW3 CultureWizard, 2016).
-The use of online collaboration across borders in the classroom would at once enhance graduates' employability and, if properly executed, also assist in enhancing opportunities for intercultural learning and collaboration.
+The use of online collaboration across borders in the classroom would at once enhancegraduates' employability and, if properly executed, also aid in enhancing opportunities for intercultural learning and collaboration.
+Again, the SARS-COV-2 pandemic has further enhanced the use of online work and collaboration.
+Many organisations have experienced somewhat of a paradigm shift in the need to be present at the workplace at all times.

 The five trends discussed in this article would all benefit from increased research.
 Presently, the extent of research into internationalisation of higher education mirrors that of online learning and the total peer-reviewed paper output in IoHE is about 0.3% of all papers in education (Yemini and Sagie, 2016).
 This is in no way enough to advance the conduct of educational interventions under the banner of IoHE.
 There are plenty theories and models, but not enough empirical data.
-We have to work with what we have now and move beyond theories to implement what we can figure to be good and work harder to develop our knowledge about the way in which IoHE is transforming the lives of our students, staff, and the conduct of education at our institutions.
+We must work with what we have now and move beyondtheories to implement what we can figure to be good and work harder to develop our knowledge about the way in which IoHE is transforming the lives of our students, staff, and the conduct of education at our institutions.

-Of particular interest to those of us concerned with the associate degree curricula is the general inability for a variety of reasons of students of these programs to participate in Study Abroad for any length of time beyond a week or so.
-So, what are the benefits of study abroad and how can they be emulated in programs where international mobility is not really an option?
+Of particular interest to those of us concerned with the associate degree curricula is the general inability for a variety of reasons of students of these programs to take part in StudyAbroad for any length of time beyond a week or so.
+So, what are the benefits of study abroadand how can they be emulated in programs where international mobility is not really an option?